Top 10 Must See & Dos in the United Arab Emirates

-When you think of temples, nothing in your imagination could possibly prepare you for the astonishing sight of Sheikh Zayed Grand Mosque.
+When you think of temples, nothing in your imagination could prepare you for the astonishing sight of Sheikh Zayed Grand Mosque.
 It is an immense mosque which somehow manages to comprise itself of contemporary design and grandeur with ancient craftsmanship seemingly seamlessly blending modern styles with Islamic techniques.

 The first thing you will notice first and foremost is the striking contrasts of prime white and lavish gold, combined with mosaic tiles and superb glass work which looks dramatic against the Emirati blue sky.
 If you are looking for some ultimate Instagram shots, then this is the place for you.
-Remember to take some sunglasses because it can get a bright in the daylight.
+Remember to take some sunglasses because they can get bright in the daylight.

 3. The Hajar Mountains